An Experimental Comparison of Two Liberal Arts Courses in General Mathematics at Syracuse University

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Smith, Roland Frederick, "An Experimental Comparison of Two Liberal Arts Courses in General Mathematics at Syracuse University" (1955).
 Mathematics - Dissertations.
-Paper 60.
+60.